 Certain capacities of the academic mind make it distinctive.
 These include its capacity to see problems whole, to capture key characteristics of problems, to assemble data from which authoritative evidence can be developed, and to subject these data to rigorous analysis.
-Those in other institutional realms develop conceptual knowledge, but they can rarely work with ideas in a way that allows them to identify key features capable of manipulation or to investigate these key features in a systematic way.
+Those in other institutional realms develop conceptual knowledge, but they can rarely work with ideas in a way that allows them to identify key features capable of manipulation, or to investigate these key features in a systematic way.
 This is true for three reasons: (1) the self-selection of people capable of this work into the scientific domains of academe, (2) the training academics receive in making these types of judgments, and (3) the very different purposes of practitioners in other institutional arenas.
-Even if they are systematic in their thinking and capable of comparing alternative practices, practitioners do not typically have the time, or very often the inclination, to break up the whole into its component parts or to collect and study data carefully to develop conclusions about the advisability of specific practices.
-Those working in other institutional realms are satisficing to a much greater degree than academics at their best are allowed to.
-They are inclined to sell rather than to investigate their ideas.
+Even if they are systematic in their thinking and are capable of comparing alternative approaches, practitioners do not typically have the time, or very often the inclination, to break up the whole into its component parts or to collect and study data carefully to develop conclusions about the advisability of specific understandings.
+In their use of knowledge structures, those who work in other institutional realms are inclined to satisfice rather than to inspect critically.
+When they are innovators, they may be inclined to sell their ideas, rather than to investigate them thoroughly.
 In the trade with academe, knowledge producers in other domains may simply hand over problems — this is a typical scenario — or allow them to be appropriated by academics for more careful analysis.

 The ideas of Galison and his colleagues may prove useful in future studies of the trade in knowledge structures.
-We should be open to the discovery of cross-institutional inter-languages, pidgins, and creoles, as well as individuals who provide interactional expertise across borderlands.
+We should be open to the discovery of cross-institutional interlanguages, pidgins, and creoles, as well as individuals who provide interactional expertise across borderlands.
 However, I doubt that these “languages” will be as important in cross-institutional studies as they are in the development of trade within expert communities in academe.
-Because those who communicate across institutional sectors do not share a common meta-cognitive orientation, new languages are less likely to develop.
-Academic expertise is the meta-cognitive orientation that sees problems in full, breaks down the elements of problems into categories that can be manipulated, interprets the key features of the problems as so classified, and collects data in a more or less systematic way to arrive at conclusions.
-Potential collaborators from outside academe must show the capacity to engage with this common meta-cognitive orientation in order to become collaborators in full.
-Because few do, academics and their allies in journalism function both as investigators and translators.
+Because those who communicate across institutional sectors do not share a common metacognitive orientation, new languages are less likely to develop.
+Academic expertise is the metacognitive orientation that sees problems in full, breaks down the elements of problems into categories that can be manipulated, interprets the key features of the problems as so classified, and collects data in a more or less systematic way to arrive at conclusions.
+Potential collaborators from outside academe must show the capacity to engage with this common metacognitive orientation in order to become full collaborators.
+Because relatively few do so, academics function both as investigators and translators, often aided by journalists in translational work.

-In this respect, the centrality of academe in the world of knowledge production and trade can be reasserted; not as the sole, perhaps not even as the principal, knowledge generator, but as the home of the ultimate cultural authority (and the privileged work space) that permits knowledge generated, whether in universities or elsewhere, to be examined, proven, deepened, revised, or rejected based on evidence.
-As a feature in the cultural trade routes crisscrossing institutional settings, it alone is capable of functioning as the meta-cognitive metropole.
+In this respect, the centrality of academe in the world of knowledge production and trade can be reasserted—not as the sole, or perhaps even the principal, generator of knowledge structures, but as the home of the ultimate cultural authority (and the privileged work space) that permits knowledge generated both in universities and elsewhere to be examined, proven, deepened, revised, or rejected on the basis of evidence.
+As a feature in the cultural trade routes that crisscross institutional settings, academe alone is capable of functioning as the metacognitive metropole.

 References